jerewill-cisco/intersight-splunk-addon/README.md

 - Validate SSL Certificate : This box should remain checked for SaaS instances of Intersight.
 Sometimes an on-premise appliance will use a self-signed certificate that this Add-on will not know to trust or perhaps your network will have an inline security appliance that does SSL interception.
 In any case, this setting allows us to ignore the validity of the SSL certificate.
 See [Troubleshooting](#troubleshooting) for more details on how to see that this is happening.
 - API Key Id : This will be the public half of the API key from Intersight.
 - API Secret Key : This will be the secret half of the API key from Intersight.
 It will be [PEM formatted binary data](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) and you can paste the entire key including the header and footer into this field.
 - Enable AAA Audit Records : This checkbox enables the input for activity audit logs from Intersight.
 The Read-Only role does not have access to these.
-See Least-Privilige Role above.
+See Least-Privilege Role above.
 Also, be aware that this input will not go back to the beginning of time and import all Audit records.
 The input has a static configuration to import records that have a ModTime in the last two days at the initial run.
 - Enable Alarms : This checkbox enables the input for alarms from Intersight.
 Be aware that this input will not go back to the beginning of time and import all Alarms.
 The input has a static configuration to import Alarms that have a ModTime in the last two days at the initial run.
 - Inventory Interval : All of the 'Enable' checkboxes below this point don't need to be imported from Intersight at every interval in a typical environment.
-This value selects how many intervals should occur between inports of these items.
+This value selects how many intervals should occur between imports of these items.
 A selection of `1` here will import them on every interval.
 Perhaps if the Interval above is `60` seconds, then an Inventory Interval here of `300` will cause inventory and advisories to be imported a few times a day on every 300th run of this input.
-This is a sensible way to reduce the repetitive input of data that doesn't chagne that often.
+This is a sensible way to reduce the repetitive input of data that doesn't change that often.
 - Enable Advisories : This checkbox enables the retrieval of Advisories.
 - Enable Compute Inventory : This checkbox enables the retrieval of compute (i.e. server) inventory.
 - Enable HX Cluster Inventory : This checkbox enables the retrieval of Hyperflex Cluster inventory.